 Originally recorded by Southside Johnny, The Fever is a staple in his onstage performances with the Asbury Jukes.
 The Fever is also popular with Springsteen followers who heard the song played infrequently at Bruce's live shows.
 Like many other Springsteen songs that were not officially released, live performances of The Fever were captured on several bootleg recordings that circulated back in the 1970s.

 Bruce finally included his original version of The Fever in the Tracks compilation.

 The Fever (Live 1978) - Southside Johnny and Bruce Springsteen

 "Because the Night"—The Patti Smith Group and 10,000 Maniacs

 A castoff from the Darkness on the Edge of Town studio sessions, Springsteen gave Because the Night to Patti Smith, who happened to be recording an album of her own in the same recording studio.
 After reworking a few of the lyrics, Smith released Because the Night as a single.

 Springsteen also played the song frequently during the Darkness concert tour, where it quickly became a fan favorite.
 Bruce included Because the Night on the Live 75 - 85 boxed set release.

-10,000 Maniacs later featured Because the Night in their set on the popular MTV show Unplugged.
-Take three minutes to listen their version: this is one of the best Springsteen covers out there.
+10,000 Maniacs later featured Because the Night in their set on the popular MTV show Unplugged and is one of the best Springsteen covers out there.
 The MTV video was removed from YouTube for copyright reasons so here is a more recent version.